clulab/processors/webapp/README.md

 # webapp

-This subproject of Eidos houses code that implements a web page that displays output from Eidos in HTML format.
+This subproject of processors houses code that implements a web page that displays output from processors in HTML format.
 There are diagrams, text, and tables.
 The main [../README.md#webapp](../README.md#webapp) file explains more.

 ![Webapp window with text](../doc/webapp_full.png?raw=True")